675acf91bad034d5383d6e6c 9E9A9709 min -Ocean Breeze

 PPO vs HMO 300x200 1 -Ocean Breeze

-HMO plans are Health Managed Organization plans.
+HMO plans are Health Maintenance Organization plans.
 They offer health care coverage for some monthly or yearly fees.
 HMOs provide coverage that is limited to those providers that work in-network.

 PPO or Preferred Provider Organization plans also offer health coverage to insurers at some reduced rates, too.
 But with a PPO plan, your choices open up.
 Why?
 A PPO plan allows you to choose any provider working in-network, while you also have the chance of choosing an out-of-network dentist if you wish.